From 4 August, 1914, the World changed in many ways.

 Additionally we would like to speak to residents who can remember how the island has changed since development started in the 1990’s.
 It is the story of us, ordinary people across the last 100 years, doing ordinary things and ordinary people, when called upon, to do extraordinary things.
 Verbal accounts, documents and particularly, pictures, handed down over the generations are of great interest to us.
 There is no cost to you, we just want a little of your time to tell us your story and loan us your documents.
 This is a unique opportunity to tell your story and support our thriving community.

 Our researchers will record your reminisces and stories and transfer them into the written word where they will be displayed, with other text and pictures at exhibitions.
 Pictures and letters will be scanned for use and all original material will be returned.
 With your permission we will add your contribution to our website’s St Mary’s Island timeline .

-Now two years old, busy and we need you!
+Now four years old, busy and we need you!

 The History Group is now two years old and in this time we have held very successful meetings plus being assisted by variuous Island organisations and our Medway Council Ward Councillors.
 We want to not only provide a community focus on history and heritage but also be part of the Island's history.

 We successfully applied to the Community Development Foundation for a grant that will allow us to capture recollections, photographs and other material for archive and exhibition purposes plus taking out that information into the community.
 The project is aimed at all ages to involve them and interest them.